Can Girls Swim On Their Period?

 • Tampons absorb the menstrual fluid so that it does not mix with the water in the swimming pool, and the much-needed hygiene while swimming is maintained.

-• However, your daughter should be aware of the right way of inserting the tampon.
-If required, you can help her practice it for a few times.
+• Read up a few posts or watch a few educational videos on how to teach your daughter to use a tampon.
+Your daughter should be aware of the right way of inserting the tampon.
+If required, you can help her practice it a few times.

 • It is important to tuck the string of the tampon into the lining of the swimming suit so that it is not visible.
 For example, Susie Johnson, a single mother of five, including three girls, shares how a rogue tampon string can cause blood to leak through your legs.
 She says, “I can tell you from personal experience that I have been at practice and noticed a rogue tampon string hanging out of my suit.
 I have had blood running down my legs while standing on the pool deck.
 Yes, it was embarrassing.
 But I’m not the only person it’s ever happened to.
 This kind of stuff happens every once in a while at swim practice and everyone survives (i).”